(Photo courtesy of NetPS Plant Finder)

 Grown for its stiff upright blue-green foliage, this variety is well suited to annual bedding and mixed containers; can be grown as a pond plant but is also quite drought tolerant when grown in the ground

-Soft Rush's attractive grassy leaves emerge lime green in spring, turning bluish-green in color throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Soft Rush is primarily valued in the garden for its ornamental upright and spreading habit of growth.
+Its attractive grassy leaves emerge lime green in spring, turning bluish-green in color throughout the season.

 Soft Rush is a dense herbaceous perennial grass with an upright spreading habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.